khaledkucse/org.usask.srlab.COSTERPlugin/README.md

 First some info related to the tool are shown.
 Next, the tool collects jar files, trained model files and input code snippet form input.java.
 It then extracts the code, collects potential API elements and infers them.
 Finally the annotated API elements along with the full code snippet is generated in output.java file.

-2. Train: A user can reproduce our model and add new APIs with our trained model using train feature.
+**2. Train**: A user can reproduce our model and add new APIs with our trained model using train feature.
 To do that user needs to run the following command:

 ```
 java -jar COSTER.java -f train -r data/GitHubDataset/subjectSystem/ -j data/jars/github/ -d data/GitHubDataset/dataset/ -m model/ -q 50 -k 0